The first trimester

 Early pregnancy symptoms

 Or, you might be pregnant with your second and realise that your symptoms and cravings are much more intense – and unpleasant! – than with your first.
 In the vast majority of cases, none of this is cause for concern.
-Of course, though, if something specific worries you, or if your intense symptoms seem to vanish completely overnight, it’s a good idea to head to your hospital for a reassurance check.
+Of course, though, if something specific worries you, or if your intense symptoms seem to vanish completely overnight, it’s a good idea to head to your GP or midwife for a reassurance check.

 In general, the most common pregnancy symptoms during the first five weeks include:

-- A missed period: For many, this is the first tell-tale sign that they are expecting!
+• A missed period: For many, this is the first tell-tale sign that they are expecting!

-- Tender, swollen breasts: While this symptom can also occur during ovulation and, sometimes, just before your period begins, it’s also very common in pregnancy and can last for weeks or months in some women.
+• Tender, swollen breasts: While this symptom can also occur during ovulation and, sometimes, just before your period begins, it’s also very common in pregnancy and can last for weeks or months in some women.

-- Tiredness and fatigue: It doesn’t matter how busy you’ve been at work, or whether you have exercised, the chances are that these first few weeks of pregnancy will find you constantly reaching for the sofa as soon as you get home.
 Try not to worry, take it easy, and get plenty of rest.
 Your energy should go back to “normal” in the second trimester!

 Baby's development